Sonny Jurgensen: Washington Redskins (1964–1974)

-Jurgensen was traded to the Washington Redskins on April 1, 1964, in exchange for Norm Snead and Claude Crabb.
-He was then selected to play in the Pro Bowl following the season and was also named second Team All-Pro.
+Jurgensen was traded along with Jimmy Carr from the Eagles to the Washington Redskins for Norm Snead and Claude Crabb on March 31, 1964.
+The transaction was part of a youth movement by recently appointed Eagles head coach and general manager Joe Kuharich, as both Snead and Crabb were age 24 at the time while Jurgensen and Carr were 29 and 31 respectively.
+The situation was the opposite for Washington, which sacrificed youth for experience.
+He was then selected to play in the Pro Bowl following the season and was also named second-team All-Pro.

 One of Jurgensen's most memorable games was during the 1965 season, when the Dallas Cowboys took a 21–0 lead at DC Stadium.
-Jurgensen then threw for 411 yards, leading the team back to win 34–31.
+Jurgensen then threw for 411 yards, leading the team back to win, 34–31.
 He rushed for a touchdown on a quarterback sneak and threw a game-winning 35-yard pass to Bobby Mitchell.
 In 1967, Jurgensen broke his own record by passing for 3,747 yards and also set NFL single-season records for attempts (508) and completions (288).
 Injuries hampered his performance during the 1968 season, however, with Jurgensen missing two games with broken ribs and suffering chronic pain in the elbow of his throwing arm due to calcium deposits.
 Jurgensen threw the ball just 292 times during the year, completing 167 for 1,980 yards and 17 touchdowns.

-However, he tied an NFL record early in the 1968 season for the longest pass play in league history.
+Meanwhile, he tied an NFL record early in the 1968 season for the longest pass play in league history.
 The 99-yard pass play to Jerry Allen occurred September 15, 1968, during the Redskins' game against the Chicago Bears.
 Coincidentally, Redskins' quarterbacks had three of the first four occurrences of a 99-yard pass play (Frank Filchock to Andy Farkas in 1939 and George Izo to Bobby Mitchell in 1963 were the other two occurrences of the play).
 Since Jurgensen's feat, no other Redskins' quarterback has completed a 99-yard pass.

 In 1969, Vince Lombardi took over as the Redskins' head coach.
 That season, Jurgensen led the NFL in attempts (442), completions (274), completion percentage (62%), and passing yards (3,102).
 The Redskins went 7–5–2 and had their best season since 1955 (which kept Lombardi's record of never having coached a losing NFL team intact).
 Lombardi died of cancer shortly before the start of the 1970 season.
 Jurgensen would later say that, of the nine head coaches he played for during his NFL career, Lombardi was his favorite.